folkloreinc/react-scene/Readme.md

 React Scene is a component that expose different methods to handle a typic scene logic.

 The methods are:
-- `load` Load everything the as to be loaded
+- `load` Load everything that has to be loaded
 - `build` Build the scene (if you need to create or rend any object)
 - `resize` Resize the scene.
 It is also automatically called when the `width` or `height` props change on the scene
 - `mute` To mute the scene